How Many Craft Supplies is Too Many?

 We actually do this at my retreats, and let me tell you — it’s always a blast!
 Everyone brings their “not-sparking-joy” stash and drops it off at the big ol’ Destash Table.

+And guess what?
 Someone’s crafty trash almost always becomes someone else's next treasure!

 It’s all about letting go of what’s not inspiring you anymore — and making room for what does!